Observable signature of merging stellar-mass black holes in active galactic nuclei: Results

 \subsubsection{Model for ZTF19abanrhr}

 We here discuss whether the possible association of ZTF19abanrhr to GW190521 can be explained by emission from black holes merging in an AGN disk.
 We focus on this association here, but note that other optical associations were reported \citep{Graham2022} after the present manuscript was being prepared for submission.
-These additional sources will be discussed in a separate follow-up paper.
+The properties of the additional flares are similar to those of ZTF19abanrhr and broadly consistent with our model.
+The fits in our model to these flares require a range of different parameter choices, and will be presented in a follow-up paper.
 We adopt parameter values to match the observed properties of this source ($\S$\ref{sec:numerical_choice_m6}).
 To propose a consistent model for this association, it is crucial to simultaneously explain (I) all of the several observed properties of the flare and (II) the reason why there is no bright emission before the merger.